Operationalizing data products at scale with AI

-Data engineers and scientists point to some big shifts coming together at the right time.
-Rapid advancements in GPU and neural network usage to leverage massive data assets for model training have fueled the exponential growth of AI innovation.
+Data engineers and scientists point to some significant shifts coming together at the right time.
+Rapid advancements in GPU and neural network technology, enabling the use of massive data assets for model training, have fueled the exponential growth of AI innovation.

-My view is that the biggest factor in the recent popularity of AI is the perception that it is easy to access for anyone.
-When ChatGPT became publicly available, it became as real as that self-driving car, except there was no wait-list or prohibitive cost.
-Everyone, everywhere was instantly empowered to ask their own questions and seek their own insight.
-To be proficient in using ChatGPT, you didn’t need two PhDs or know how to talk to a REST interface, you just had to learn how to ask the question.
+My view is that the most significant factor in the recent popularity of AI is the perception that it is easy to access for anyone.
+When ChatGPT became publicly available, it felt as real as that self-driving car, except there was no waitlist or prohibitive cost.
+Everyone, everywhere, was instantly empowered to ask their own questions and seek their own insight.
+To be proficient in using ChatGPT, you didn’t need two PhDs or know how to talk to a REST interface; you just had to learn how to ask the question.
 ChatGPT users quickly shifted from using a traditional search engine to prompting an answer engine.

-I see the same rapid shift when teams begin to use data products.
-The consumers stop worrying about searching and waiting for data and they start focusing on using the data to build business solutions and insight.
+I see the same rapid shift when teams start using data products.
+Consumers stop worrying about searching and waiting for data and start focusing on using it to build business solutions and insights.
 Data products drive the perception that working with data doesn’t have to be difficult.
-Consumers feel that ChatGPT moment, where using data products is so easy that you forget how hard finding the right data used to be.
+Consumers feel that the ChatGPT moment comes when using data products is so easy that you forget how hard it used to be to find the correct data.
 Implemented correctly, AI and data products can work together to accelerate adoption and improve ease of use.

 Data Products For Dummies